tmerr/i3ipc-rs/README.md

 ```

 ## Status
 The library is complete as far as functionality goes.
-However the error handling and the API layout are still in the works.
+There's always room for improvement (or breakage), so open an issue or pull request if you have any ideas!